-ECO-FRIENDLY PURCHASING MEDAL CRITERIA Bronze Silver Gold The city has an eco-friendly purchasing policy requires annual reporting. that 🛇 \otimes \odot The city has an eco-friendly purchasing policy meets independent standards for at least one the following high-priority categories: furnish foodware, cleaning products. e of \otimes \otimes The city's eco-friendly purchasing policy appl requests for proposals (RFPs) and contracts. ies to all 🙁 \otimes \otimes
+ECO-FRIENDLY PURCHASING MEDAL CRITERIA Bronze Silver Gold The city has an eco-friendly purchasing policy that requires annual reporting. \otimes \odot \otimes The city has an eco-friendly purchasing policy that meets independent standards for at least one of the following high-priority categories: furnishings, foodware, cleaning products. \otimes \otimes \odot The city's eco-friendly purchasing policy applies to all requests for proposals (RFPs) and contracts. \otimes \otimes \oslash